David Jacobs (table tennis): Para table tennis career

 Jacobs began playing in para table tennis tournaments later that year, becoming a member of the National Paralympic Committee in 2010.
-He competes in Class 10, which is the highest level of functionality in the system.
-He usually trains with opponents who maintain full functionality.
-Jacobs himself has a problem with one of his hands.
+He competed in Class 10, which is the highest level of functionality in the system.
+He usually trained with opponents who maintained full functionality.
+Jacobs himself had a problem with one of his hands.

 At the 2010 Asian Para Games in Guangzhou, China, Jacobs won a bronze medal.
-Before the competition he had only a month to train.
+Before the competition, he had only a month to train.
 He competed in several international tournaments, winning a gold in Thailand, silver in Beijing, bronze in the Czech Republic, silver in the United Kingdom, and gold in Taiwan.
 At the 2011 ASEAN Para Games in Surakarta, Jacobs won seven gold medals: men's singles (open), men's doubles (open), mixed doubles (open), men's doubles, mixed doubles, team, and single.
-In January of the following year Jacobs took on Indonesian president Susilo Bambang Yudhoyono in a three-game series.
-Although the president won one game with a score of 13–11, Jacobs took the series, winning two games with the scores 11–7 and 11–9.
-After the competition, Yudhoyono gave a speech of the need to support Indonesia's disabled athletes.
+In January of the following year, Jacobs took on Indonesian president Susilo Bambang Yudhoyono in a three-game series.
+Although the president won one game with a score of 13–11, Jacobs took the series, winning two games with the scores of 11–7 and 11–9.
+After the competition, Yudhoyono gave a speech on the need to support Indonesia's disabled athletes.

-In March 2012 Jacobs won two gold medals at the Protour Paratable Tennis Liknano Open in Italy.
-In the men's singles he defeated Ivan Karavec of the Czech Republic with a score of 11–9, 11–7, and 11–8, while in the men's team play he was paired with Komet Akbar and defeated teams from the Netherlands and Czech Republic.
+In March 2012, Jacobs won two gold medals at the Protour Paratable Tennis Lignano Open in Italy.
+In the men's singles, he defeated Ivan Karabec of the Czech Republic with a score of 11–9, 11–7, and 11–8, while in the men's team play, he was paired with Komet Akbar and defeated teams from the Netherlands and Czech Republic.
 In June he won the Slovakian Table Tennis Tournament, ranking him among the top three in the world.

-Jacobs is one of several athletes who represented Indonesia at the 2012 Summer Paralympics in London, with Ni Nengah Widiasih (powerlifting), the swimmer Agus Ngaimin, and an athletics competitor, Setyo Budi Hartanto.
+Jacobs was one of several athletes who represented Indonesia at the 2012 Summer Paralympics in London, with Ni Nengah Widiasih (powerlifting), the swimmer Agus Ngaimin, and an athletics competitor, Setyo Budi Hartanto.
 Jacobs won the bronze medal in the Table Tennis Men's Individual C10 classification.
 It was the nation's first Paralympic medal in over twenty years.

+Death

+On the night of 27 April 2023, Jacobs was found unconscious near Juanda-Gambir railway in Gambir, Central Jakarta.
+He was rushed to Husada Hospital, and died there on 28 April 2023, at the age of 45.